dicook/Data_Modelling_and_Computing/content/_index.md

 ## Computing information

-- R version 3.5.1 (2018-07-02) -- "Feather Spray", install on your computer from https://cran.r-project.org
+- R version 3.6.1 (2019-07-02) -- "Action of the Toes", install on your computer from https://cran.r-project.org
-- RStudio Desktop 1.1.453, install on your computer from https://www.rstudio.com/products/rstudio/download/
+- RStudio Desktop 1.2.1335, install on your computer from https://www.rstudio.com/products/rstudio/download/#download
 - Packages will be installed as we need them